djinna/docpad.gwenbell.com/src/documents/pages/saq.html.md

 What is there to see of any interest past one month back?
 I think it should be shorter!
 I think it should be just a week long.
 But, I keep it at a month for now because if you're a first time reader on the site you need at least a little somethin' to get your bearings.

 What is not ephemeral?
 What about the web leads people to think it's going to be around forever?
 We're all passing as we speak.
 Anything I'm precious about I work hard to root out - most of all, my own cherished beliefs about myself.

+(Side note: because I commit on Github, there's always technically a record of everything.
+And as you pointed out, Ross, crawlers crawl - nothing is completely gone, but what I choose to display is like a bonsai tree I'm constantly trimming.)

 ## In a world of untethering, what do you hold closest?